varabyte/kotter/README.md

 > [!CAUTION]
 > Note that a line's _width_ may be different from its string length, as many symbols, such as emojis and Asian
-> characters, take up double the space of a regular Latin letter.
+> characters, may be built out of many combined characters or take up double the space of a regular Latin letter.

 Here, we use `offscreen` to render the header effect described above: